qwertyuopa1/testing/README.md

-Games and stuff (by Linus Lee)
+Games and stuff (by Linus Li)

 If you want to join plz create and account and tell me the name so I can add you

+Notes:

+- If you add a note please add your name behind it - Linus

-Notes: Most games do not work since jsdelivr is blocked.
-Also I am broke plz add more files,
+- Most games do not work since jsdelivr is blocked - Linus

-Links.html is open for new links for donation
+- Links.html is open for new links for donation - Linus

-go to discussions for chat
+- go to discussions page for chat - Linus

+- chat will not always work if your device has strict blocking or are on a public network - Nicholas He

-5/19/2026 run the files for games in html runner, take content of the chat.html file to run in a html viewer or in file:// (credit for the chat: Nicholas)
+5/19/2026 run the files for games in html runner, take content of the chat.html file to run in a html viewer or in file:// (credit for the chat: Nicholas He)

 5/20/2026 tried to add Counter-Strike.exe, but file too large and zip does not work, tried to use Git LFS (someone plz help)

-notes:
-chat will not always work if your divice has strict blocking or are on a public network